ovadiagal/rest-demo/README.md

 }'
 ```

-### `PUT /api/products/id`
+### `PUT /api/products/[id]`
 Updates the details of an existing product.
-The product ID needs to be specified via a URL param.
 The product information needs to be specified in the request body.

 Below is an example cURL request that can be used to test this endpoint:

 ```
-curl --location --request PUT 'http://localhost:3000/api/products/id?id=1' \
+curl --location --request PUT 'http://localhost:3000/api/products/1' \
 --header 'Content-Type: application/json' \
 --data '{
     "name": "Sony Turntable (Edited)",